libremfg/rhize-docs/content/how-to/model/master-definitions.md

 ### Hierarchy Scope

 The _hierarchy scope_ represents the scope within which data information is exchanged.
+While hierarchy scope is often connected to an [operational location](#operational-location), the zone of _information exchange_ is what defines it.

-For example, in a baking process, two plants may have different personnel and equipment, even if they both produce the identical final products.
+For example, in a baking process, two plants might produce identical final products but use different particular personnel and equipment classes.
-The hierarchy scope defines a scope where all granular data within is relevant to it.
+Hierarchy scope defines a zone of information exchange where such granular details matter.

-While hierarchy scope is often connected to an [operational location](#operational-location), the determining is about _information exchange_.
+If the enterprise wants to measure only gross final output, then this hierarchy scope is likely irrelevant.
+However, if it wants to analyze specific processes to find inefficiencies, it may be useful to compare one hierarchy scope to another.

 ## Resource models